How to Get Rid of Weeds

 The best way to control dandelions and other weeds in your yard is to grow a thick, vigorous lawn.
 Dense grass crowds out weeds and blocks the sunlight their seeds need to germinate.
 If only a few weeds dot your lawn, changing your maintenance tactics might be all it takes to get rid of them.
 And if your efforts at hand-to-hand combat haven't worked, take heart.
 There really is a way to pull out even stubborn dandelions so they don't come back.

 No single herbicide, weeding technique or lawn care tactic works against all weeds.
-How you attack the weeds in your lawn depends on which you have.
+How you get rid of weeds in your lawn depends on which you have.
 Lawn weeds fall under three broad categories: unwanted grasses; grasslike plants called sedges; and broadleaf plants.
 Most are annuals or perennials.
 Annuals complete their life cycle in one season and reproduce from seeds.
 Perennials live several years and spread underground as well as by seed, making them harder to control.

-The following guide shows examples of the different types of weeds that plague lawns throughout the country.
+The following lawn weed control guide shows examples of the different types of weeds that plague lawns throughout the country.
 If you're still stumped about whether yellow nutsedge or yellow woodsorrel has invaded your turf, call the extension service in your area for help from experts.

 Crabgrass is an annual with branching, spreading stems.
 Its coarse, blue-green to purplish leaf blades can be smooth or hairy, depending on the species.
 Flower heads with several fingerlike spikes rise from narrow stems.